 The Sole Representative visa can also lead to settlement in the UK.

 What is Skilled Worker Visa for Chinese Nationals?

 The Skilled Worker visa replaced the Tier 2 categories, and is a popular visa option for highly skilled Chinese workers who wish to work in the UK and requires sponsorship from a Home Office approved sponsor.
 The Skilled Worker Visa is a Points Based System application and Applicants, therefore, need to acquire a total of 70 points in order for their application to be successful.
 This includes:

-10 points for the English language – Applicants must meet a minimum level of CEFR level B1 in reading, writing, speaking and listening or have an academic qualification that was taught in English.
+- 10 mandary points for English language – Applicants must meet a minimum level of CEFR level B1 in reading, writing, speaking and listening or have an academic qualification that was taught in English.

 Chinese nationals who were in the UK as a student (formerly the Tier 4 (General) route) can apply to switch into the Skilled Worker category from within the UK and can apply for a visa duration of up to 5 years and 14 days either in one go or through extensions.
 Applicants are able to apply for settlement or switch into other visa categories from within the UK.
-Family members of the main applicant may also apply under the rules and policy guidance for dependent family members of Points Based System and Appendix W migrants.
+Family members of the main applicant may also apply under the rules and policy guidance for Dependent family members in work routes.